 armor and facade series

 My first “armored” garment was “Boundless” (the last image on this page), which began as a shirt.
 A friend had told me to “guard my heart”.
 Of course he meant that as an emotional guarding.
-But the phrase inspired this series of garments - sculptural garments that I see as metaphorical armor.
-This armor is not to be worn - it’s for display like metal armor is exhibited nowadays.
+But the phrase inspired this series of sculptural garments that I see as metaphorical armor.
+These are figurative sculptures without the body.
+Conceptually a garment removed from its purpose expresses thoughts about our culture.

 NAKED; Air Force Flight Coveralls: Deconstructed, quilted, pieced, appliquéd, hand and machine stitched, reconstructed; 64" x 35" x 9"